 Did that person know what he or she was talking about?
 Could they have been an eyewitness or have first-hand knowledge of the event?
 Or were they passing along information they got second- or third-hand?

 We don't like to think of our ancestors as lying, but hey, they were human.
 Let's say that a veteran's widow needed to have been married for a certain length of time to be eligible for a military pension.
 If she missed it by a few months, might she fudge her marriage date a bit?
 Could a boy have lied about his age in order to get into the army (or a man lie about his age in order to avoid going into the army)?

 This is perhaps the most overlooked question, but it can have an impact on what we're evaluating.
 People tend to be more careful about the "important" information on a document.
 Think about those hotel or airline surveys you get after you travel.
 If you fill them out, you're probably more conscientious about being accurate in your rating of the hotel wifi than you were answering exactly how many times you've stayed with that brand hotel in the past 12 months. ("Was it 3 or was it 4?
 Doesn't matter.
 I'll put 3.")

 The "must have" bits of information tend to be more carefully reported than the "nice to have" bits of information.

 Are you trying to make sense of sources, evaluate evidence, and find more information?
-I've created a new course called "Beyond the Hints," designed to help you navigate your genealogy research with confidence.
+Check out my membership called "Generations Cafe Circle," designed to help you navigate your genealogy research with confidence and not be overwhelmed.
 Click here for more information.